-Before the first day of school, students should be able to use their device to get on their Internet browser and access the Haiku learning management system (LMS) or Google App Suite.
+Before the first day of school, students should be able to use their device to get on their Internet browser and access the PowerSchool Learning management system (LMS) or Google App Suite.
 They should also know how to take screenshots, photos, and videos on their device.
 The device should be fully charged at the beginning of each school day, and it is recommended, that the power cord be available if needed during the school day.

 Will HPA provide repair support for my childʻs device?

 HPAʻs Information Technology (IT) team will provide assistance to students to ensure that they can connect to the schoolʻs network and run appropriate and necessary software.

 IT will address issues that require minimal hardware “repair,” i.e., work that can be done in 15 minutes or less.
 When more extensive work is required, IT will provide students with information on where devices can be taken for repair.
 IT will assist boarding students in getting their devices to a service center for repair, if necessary.

 Will my child need to register his/her device for security purposes?

 Yes.
 Registration will occur automatically the first time your child logs in to the schoolʻs network.

 Will my child be required to update/replace his/her device?
 If so, how often?

 We anticipate the replacement schedule for your childʻs device to vary, possibly every three to four years.